toddbranch/ECE382/notes/L8/index.md

 ### Reserve space in memory for uninitialized variables

 ```
+.space                  ;reserve space for future use

+; another way to initialize space - don't cover in class

 .bss    LABEL, 20       ;bss is a section for uninitialized constants (mapped into RAM) - placed after your data section
-.space                  ;reserve space for future use
 ```

 ### Initialize memory

+**Note: It's not possible to initialize RAM!**

+*[Roll up screen, go over examples on whiteboard]*

 ```
         .byte                   ;initialize sequence of bytes
+bytes:  .byte       9,8,7,6,5,4,3,2,1

         .word                   ;initialize sequence of words
+words:  .word       0x1111,0x2222,0x3333,0x4444

         .string                 ;initialize strings
+myStr:  .string     "hello, world!"

         .char                   ;initialize characters
+chars:  .char       'a','b','c','d'

         ;other useful directives that have to do with this

         .equ                    ;assign a label to a particular value
+CONST:  .equ        0x11

         .align                  ;align a variable with a particular multiple of bytes (useful to ensure word on even address)
+        .align      2

         ;probably won't use these often, but they're available

         .float                  ;floating point value
         .int                    ;16-bit int
         .short                  ;16-bit int
         .long                   ;32-bit int
 ```

 Examine other directives in their boilerplate: